Sailor Uranus: Special powers and items

 Haruka carries a special blade, the Space Sword, which is one of three powerful Talismans, the other two of which are carried by Sailor Neptune and Sailor Pluto.
 In the manga, she seems to already know it is a Talisman; in the anime, she does not gain the sword until it is revealed as such.
 In either case, it is used in her second attack, Space Sword Blaster (宇宙剣乱風), which fires damaging energy, as well as in physical strikes.

 Her third and final attack, appearing only in the manga, is Space Turbulence (宇宙乱気流), (Note: This attack is also used by the evil Sailor Uranus in Act 58, where it is renamed Galactica Space Turbulence.) which uses no item at all.
 The Uranus Crystal is perhaps her most important possession, as it is her Sailor Crystal and the source of all her power, which becomes especially important in the fifth story arc.
 It is given to her by Sailor Saturn.

+By holding hands with the other Sailor Guardians in a circle, she can use Sailor Teleport or Sailor Planet Power Meditation.
+When she is controlled by Galaxia in the manga and Crystal, she and the other controlled Sailor Guardians perform Galactica Planet Attack.